-Most people who have accomplished great things in life such as becoming an outstanding athlete, musician, teacher, businessman or leader, started from the bottom without a lot of help.
+Most people who have accomplished great things in life such as becoming an outstanding athlete, musician, teacher, businessman or leader, started from the bottom.
 Many who became millionaires started out poor.
 Many sports stars started out awkward and slow.
 Many musicians started out without any apparent talent.

 Kop Kopmeyer wrote four bestselling books which each contained 250 principles for success, for a total of 1000 success principles.
 When asked which was the most important he replied, “Self-discipline.”

 “Those heights by great men, won and kept,